 Are you ready to sell your vehicle but hesitant because you don’t want the aggravation that comes along with it when selling to a private party?
 The paperwork, text messages, phone calls, emails, and don’t forget about the low-ball offers and knocks on your door.
 The process could take months and cost you more than it’s worth, especially if the vehicle needs any repairs.

-You can avoid the hassle and instead, take it straight to a professional.
-Learn the answer to the question, “Will a dealership buy my car?” then discover what steps to take to sell that car.
+You can avoid the hassle and instead take it straight to a professional.
+Learn the answer to the question, “Will a dealership buy my car?” then discover what steps to take.

 Checklist for selling your car

 Before driving to the nearest used car lot, paperwork in hand, there are some preliminary steps to check off your list first.
 Whether you’re selling your vehicle outright, trading it in, or unloading a junker, taking time to prepare could make the difference between getting a good deal or a crummy one.

 There are numerous sites offering tools to check the value of your car, including Chase Auto.
 Keep in mind that the tools are only as useful as the information you submit, so be as accurate as possible when providing details about your vehicle.

 Give your car a once-over looking through a buyer’s eyes.
 Check for scratches, dents, and tears in the upholstery.
 Read through the descriptions given on the site, so you don’t assume your vehicle is in “excellent” condition when it’s only “fair.”
 Kelley Blue Book describes vehicle conditions as:

 - Fair: The car has some cosmetic defects that require repairing or replacing.

 - Good: The car has some cosmetic defects and is free of major mechanical issues.